pemiluAPI/peta-caleg/map/README.md

 * Select a lembaga:
   1. URL: `#{lembaga}`
-  2. Map updates to show lembaga-specific regions
+  2. Map and list update to show lembaga-specific regions
     * load these from the geographic API
     * figure out how to do fat finger regions later
   3. Update breadcrumb nav: